-JGroups is an alternative approach to distributing command bus (commands), besides Axon Server which is default.
+JGroups is an alternative approach to distributing command bus (commands), besides Axon Server which is the default.

 JGroupsConnector uses (as the name already gives away) JGroups as the underlying discovery and dispatching mechanism.
 Describing the feature set of JGroups is a bit too much for this reference guide, so please refer to the JGroups User Guide for more details.

 To use the Spring JGroups components from Axon, make sure the

 Since JGroups handles both discovery of nodes and the communication between them, the